 - Issues with the land (only in some states)

-Fortunately, most issues will be uncovered during the home inspection, and the buyer can ask the seller to make repairs through a buyer’s repair request addendum.
+Fortunately, most issues will be uncovered during the home inspection before the purchase is final, and the buyer can ask the seller to make repairs through a buyer’s repair request addendum.

 “There are instances where you have a seller who’s not willing to make any more repairs because they already feel like they gave the house away because they didn’t get their asking price.
 So they may say, ‘I’m not doing that.’
 There may be a paragraph built into your state’s agreement of sale that mentions timelines, where the buyer can submit a note to the seller asking them to remedy the problem, or they’ll withdraw the contract of sale,” McKnight warns.

-Recap: If you haven’t signed the contract yet and you find problems that haven’t been disclosed, talk to your agent.
+Recap: If you haven’t closed on the home yet and you find problems that haven’t been disclosed, talk to your agent.
 They can submit a buyer’s repair request to the listing agent to see if the seller would be willing to fix the issues.
 If the seller refuses, you may have a clause in your contract allowing you to back out penalty-free.

 What to do if you signed the contracts and officially own the house